Perhaps as soon as the middle of next month, you could be able to watch a game at the new MGM National Harbor sportsbook.

 - Approving licenses and inspecting systems

 Thus, a realistic timeline eyes late this year or perhaps even early 2022 for online sportsbooks.
-MD Gov. Larry Hogan has pressed regulators to get sportsbooks live in time for the next round of NFL playoffs at the latest.
+MD Gov. Larry Hogan has pressed regulators to get sportsbooks live in time for the next round of NFL playoffs betting lines at the latest.

 National Harbor isn’t the only space that could be champing at the bit here, either.
 Live!
 Casino in Hanover has its Sports & Social currently welcoming guests for other entertainment options like dining and watching games.